deepdewdeep/Analysing-and-Modeling-Physiological-Systems/Nervous System/Hodgkin_Huxley_Equations/Scripts/Readme.md

  3. Repetitive Activity
  4. Temperature Dependence

+## Overview
+The Hodgkin-Huxley equations provide a fundamental understanding of how neurons generate and propagate action potentials.
+This simulation will enable to observe and analyze these properties, shedding light on how neurons respond to electrical stimulation.

 ## Instructions to Setup
 1. Download the all files in one directory
 2. Run the MATLAB Livescript.